repattern/staticoso/README.md

 Note how you can add the language selector or simply omit it, if you have a variable content that is always standard.
 Same applies to the includes.

+The standard output folder is /public, as a subfolder of the source folder.

 You call the script like this:

 ```